BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

-Obviously, the clinic trial needs to make a publication to support this, but it's something that they want to do anyway, to offer support for the validity of their publication.
+Obviously, the clinic trial needs to make a publication to support this, but it's something that they want to do anyway, to offer support for the validity of their trial.

 One possibility is for them to release further elided versions of the unencrypted, signed data packets that they receive.
 That's one of the advantages of Gordian Envelope: each holder can further elide or repackage data as they see fit.

-The following shows a further elided envelope that only contained the validation info for the data: the ToneZone signature and the `hasPubKey` statement (though the clinical trial doesn't actually know what the public key is!)
+The following shows a further elided envelope that only contains the validation info for the data: the ToneZone signature and the `hasPubKey` statement (though the clinical trial doesn't actually know what the public key is because Nadia elided it before submission!)

 ```
 {